Apply for the Master of Finance (MFinc) through the Dunedin campus in 2023Apply Now

 Master of Finance (MFinc)

 The 180 point programme of study shall consist of papers to the equivalent of 140 points from:

 Plus one of the following project papers (40 points each):

 Regulations for the Degree of Master of Finance (MFinc)

 - Admission to the programme shall be subject to the approval of the Pro-Vice Chancellor (Commerce).

 - Every applicant must either

-- be a graduate with a mathematically-oriented degree and normally have achieved an average grade of B+ in the papers satisfying the final year major subject requirements for that degree, or
+- be a graduate and normally have achieved an average grade of B+ in the papers satisfying the final year major subject requirements for that degree, or

 - have equivalent alternative qualifications or experience acceptable to the Pro-Vice Chancellor (Commerce).